Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: Experimental Evaluation

 \paragraph{Effect of Deformation Gaussian Field} Fig.~\ref{fig:deformation} illustrates the importance of the deformation Gaussian module.
 Without this module, the model struggles to differentiate between camera movement and the motion of foreground objects.
 This inability to properly combine 3D Gaussian splats from different timestamps leads to motion blur, spike artifacts, and a general degradation in image quality.
 By employing the deformation Gaussian field, our model effectively fuses reconstruction information from various moments, thereby achieving higher visual quality.

 \paragraph{Effect of Explicit Representation} Our adoption of an explicit 3D Gaussian Splatting representation offers several key advantages over implicit models, as detailed in Table~\ref{tab:rpe_comparison_scaled}.
 Firstly, it enables superior camera controllability, drastically reducing the Relative Pose Error (RPE) in both translation and rotation.
 This ensures that the generated video faithfully adheres to the specified camera path.
 Secondly, the explicit nature of the representation unlocks additional functionalities not available in the implicit baseline, such as depth rasterization and real-time interaction.
-This not only enhances the model's utility but also provides greater flexibility for downstream applications.

-\paragraph{Effect of Motion Loss} While photometric, geometric, and flow matching losses are prevalent techniques in 3D generation~\citep{liang2024wonderland}, we conduct a detailed ablation study on the components of our proposed motion loss.
-The quantitative results, presented in Table \ref{tab:ablation_motion_loss}, demonstrate its efficacy.
-Specifically, ablating the motion loss component prevents the network from accurately modeling temporal deformations, which is critical for dynamic video synthesis.
-The absence of this loss significantly degrades the quality of scene reconstruction and negatively impacts all quantitative evaluation metrics.
+\paragraph{Effect of Motion Loss} We perform an ablation study on our proposed deformation module and motion loss.
+As shown in Table~\ref{tab:ablation_motion_loss}, removing this component prevents the network from accurately modeling temporal deformations, which is critical for dynamic video synthesis.
+Its absence significantly degrades scene reconstruction quality and negatively impacts all quantitative metrics.